-Trump scandal magnifies bias that Clinton win good for U.S. markets
+Markets lean more toward Clinton win after Trump video

 "Both Trump and Clinton supporters expected that emerging market currencies and U.S. equities would go down and the VIX would go up if Trump were to win and vice versa if Clinton wins," he added.

-(Reporting by Caroline Valetkevitch; additional reporting and editing by Daniel Bases and Alan Crosby)
+(Reporting by Caroline Valetkevitch; Additional reporting by Jennifer Ablan Editing by Alan Crosby and Alistair Bell)